github/codeql/ruby/ql/lib/change-notes/2022-08-30-activestorage.md

 category: minorAnalysis
 ---
-* Various code executions, command executions and HTTP requests in the ActiveStorage library are now recognised.
+* Various code executions, command executions and HTTP requests in the ActiveStorage library are now recognized.